nandoflorestan/keepluggable/README.rst

 A migration function is provided so you can update your old storages to keepluggable 0.8.
 See the method ``migrate_bucket()`` in the file *amazon_s3.py*.

+The names of the configuration settings also changed in 0.8.